Top 7 Products the US Imports from Vietnam (2026 Guide for Importers)

 2.3.
 Footwear

+What makes Vietnam competitive in this segment is the combination of cost efficiency and production expertise.
+Many international brands have shifted manufacturing here, not just for pricing advantages but also for reliability in large-scale production.
 Major brands like Nike, Adidas, and Puma have established manufacturing or subcontracting facilities in Vietnam due to competitive costs, skilled labor, and advantageous trade agreements that reduce tariffs.
 As a result, the U.S. has become a primary destination for many “Made in Vietnam” brands, particularly in sports and casual footwear segments.

 2.4.
 Furniture

 Thanks to abundant raw materials and skilled labor, many furniture brands have set up manufacturing facilities in Vietnam.
 Additionally, the ongoing trade tensions and tariffs on Chinese imports have opened up opportunities for Vietnamese exports.
 Data from the U.S. International Trade Commission (USITC) shows that in the first eight months of 2025, the U.S. imported USD 6.1 billion worth of wood products from Vietnam, representing 45.3% of its total imports in this category.
+This strong demand also translates into a growing need for shipping furniture from Vietnam to the US, especially as businesses scale sourcing and require more stable logistics solutions.

 With a large market share and stable growth, furniture manufacturers can leverage cost advantages and innovative designs to expand production.
 Popular products include sofas, living room tables, bedroom furniture, and decorative items, all of which command steady demand and export value.